Modern Slavery Act Transparency Statement

 Pursuant to these rules, this document summarizes the:

-In developing the qualitative disclosures in points (i) to (iv) above, the Firm has considered its size and internal organization, and the nature, scope and complexity of its activities.
+In developing the qualitative disclosures in points (i) to (v) above, the Firm has considered its size and internal organization, and the nature, scope and complexity of its activities.

 Approach and Objectives

-HAUK’s business model and strategy is to provide support to its parent entity Hudson Advisors L.P. (“HAL” and, together with its subsidiaries applicable, “Hudson”, which is itself an SEC regulated entity) in the furtherance of its provision of services to clients.
-Hudson provides investment advisory and related services to private funds (collectively the “Funds”) and certain related investment vehicles and separately managed accounts (which Hudson refers to collectively with the Funds as its “Clients”) from offices in North America, Europe, Asia Pacific, and Latin America.
+HAUK’s business model and strategy is to provide support to its parent entity Hudson Advisors L.P. (“HAL” and, together with its subsidiaries applicable, “Hudson”, which is itself regulated by the U.S. Securities and Exchange Commission) in the furtherance of its provision of services to clients.
+Hudson provides investment advisory and related services to private funds (collectively the “Funds”).

 Hudson’s approach to remuneration is designed so that fixed and variable compensation is consistent with and promotes effective risk management, and does not encourage risk-taking that is inconsistent with the risk profile of HAUK.

-Hudson believes that it is in the best interest of the organization and its employees to fairly compensate its workforce for the value of the work provided.
+Hudson believes that it is in the best interest of the organization, its employees and the Funds to fairly compensate its workforce for the value of the work provided.
 Compensation is designed to be consistent with the competitive market range of the position based on the skills, knowledge, and behaviors required.
 The compensation program must be flexible enough to recruit and retain a highly qualified workforce.

 Governance and Decision Making